Stephen Miran: Chair of the Council of Economic Advisers (2025–2026)

-Federal Reserve Board of Governors (2025–present)
+Federal Reserve Board of Governors (2025–2026)

 Nomination and confirmation

 Miran is sworn in as governor on September 16, 2025.

 On August 7, 2025, Trump named Miran as his nominee to succeed Adriana Kugler as a member of the Federal Reserve Board of Governors.
-Miran will occupy the seat through Kugler's remaining term, set to expire in January 2026.
-The decision occurred as Trump had stated his intention to replace Jerome Powell, the chair of the Federal Reserve; Trump signaled that he would seek a "permanent replacement" who could succeed Powell.
+The decision to nominate Miran occurred as Trump had stated his intention to replace Jerome Powell, the chair of the Federal Reserve; Trump signaled that he would seek a "permanent replacement" who could succeed Powell.
 Miran's nomination occurred amid the Senate's recess.
-According to The New York Times, while his tenure will conclude within months, Miran would be able to influence discussions surrounding interest rates and Powell's successor.
+According to The New York Times, while his tenure was to conclude within months, Miran was able to influence discussions surrounding interest rates and Powell's successor.

 After Trump attempted to fire Federal Reserve Board of Governors member Lisa Cook, he privately suggested nominating Miran to replace Cook.
 Miran appeared before the Senate Committee on Banking, Housing, and Urban Affairs on September 4.
 He told the committee that he intended to keep his position as chair of the Council of Economic Advisers while serving on the Board of Governors, but that he would take an unpaid leave of absence.
 The unprecedented arrangement elicited concerns of violating central bank independence.

 The Committee on Banking, Housing, and Urban Affairs voted to advance Miran's nomination 13–11 along party lines on September 10, positioning him to be confirmed prior to the Federal Reserve's meeting the following week.
 On September 15, he was confirmed by the Senate in a 48–47 vote along party lines, with the exception of Alaska senator Lisa Murkowski, a Republican who voted against Miran.
-He is the first member of the Federal Reserve to concurrently serve within the federal executive branch since the 1930s.
+He was the first member of the Federal Reserve to concurrently serve within the federal executive branch since the 1930s.
 Miran was sworn in the following day, as the Federal Reserve began a two-day meeting.

 Tenure

-Miran voted in favor of a half-point reduction to interest rates at his first Federal Reserve meeting in September 2025.
+Miran voted for a half-point reduction to interest rates at his first Federal Reserve meeting in September 2025.
+On March 4, 2026, Trump nominated Kevin Warsh to succeed Miran.
+The Senate confirmed Warsh on May 12, 2026.